 Anyone who’s been following Beatport for the past year can confirm the trend.
 The sound has proliferated the platform.
 Nick Curly passionately remarked on the topic a few months back, writing: “My god there is absolutely terrible tech house being made at the moment,” he wrote on Facebook.
 “Lately i am hearing music classed as being ‘tech house’ which is frankly nothing of the sort, and repackaged edm.
 Terrible!
 And these records are near the top of Beatport charts.”

 What’s more, the influx of ‘passable tech house’ has further led to a rampant commodification of rave classics into modern tech house bootlegs.
-Daisy Plimmer, writing for Ibiza Voice, delineated the trend earlier this year, pointing to a particularly uninspired tech house rendition of Faithless’ ‘Insomnia’.
+Daisy Plimmer, writing for writing for writing for Ibiza Voice, delineated the trend earlier this year, pointing to a particularly uninspired tech house rendition of Faithless’ ‘Insomnia’.
 At the time of writing, the current Beatport #1 is another reinterpretation, this time of Underworld’s seminal “Born Slippy.”

 There is, of course, precedence for this.
 One could argue the exact same thing happened to deep house circa 2011 and 2012, when the genre’s global explosion yielded an abundance of flavorless knockoffs -- many of which similarly bastardized our most iconic dance anthems.

 It’s worth mentioning that there is plenty of quality tech house still being produced.
 One need look no further than the work of artists like Serge Devant or Davide Squillace to see this.
 Take the latter’s new album for Crosstown Rebels, Once Upon a Time in Napoli.
 One of its most salient tracks is a 131 BPM tech house number called “Vostok.”
 With its roaring bassline and ripping groove, it feels genuinely fresh.